SeherKumsar/DevOps-Akademi-Final-Project/README.md

 ```
 docker-compose up --build -d
 ```
-Your application should now be running and connected to MongoDB, MySQL, and Redis.
+Your application should now be running and connected to Rabbitmq, MongoDB, MySQL, and Redis.

 To stop the application and remove the containers, use the following command:
 ```